 Our principal business is to accept deposits from the public and to make loans and other investments.
-Our principal sources of funds for loans and investments are demand, time, savings and other deposits (including negotiable orders of withdrawal, or NOW accounts) and the amortization and prepayment of loans and borrowings.
+Our principal sources of funds for loans and investments are demand, time, savings and other deposits and the amortization and prepayment of loans and borrowings.
 Our principal sources of income are interest and fees collected on loans, interest and dividends collected on other investments, and service charges.
-Our principal expenses are interest paid on savings and other deposits (including NOW accounts), interest paid on our other borrowings, employee compensation, office expenses and other overhead expenses.
+Our principal expenses are interest paid on savings and other deposits, interest paid on our other borrowings, employee compensation, office expenses and other overhead expenses.

-In January 2012, we formed SF Holding 1, Inc., an Alabama corporation, and its majority-owned subsidiary, SF Realty 1, Inc., an Alabama corporation.
-In November 2013, SF FLA Realty, Inc. was established as another majority-owned subsidiary of SF Holding 1, and is also an Alabama corporation.
-SF Realty 1 and SF FLA Realty both elected to be treated as a real estate investment trust ("REIT") for U.S. income tax purposes.
-The companies hold and manage participations in residential mortgages and commercial real estate loans originated by ServisFirst Bank.
-SF Holding 1, Inc. and its two subsidiaries are consolidated into the Company.
+In January 2012, we formed SF Holding 1, Inc., an Alabama corporation ("SF Holding"), and its subsidiary, SF Realty 1, Inc., an Alabama corporation ("SF Realty 1").
+In September 2013, we formed SF FLA Realty, Inc., an Alabama corporation ("SF FLA Realty"), as a subsidiary of SF Holding. ").
+In May 2014, we formed SF GA Realty, Inc., an Alabama corporation ("SF GA Realty"), as a subsidiary of SF Holding.
+Each of SF Realty 1, SF FLA Realty and SF GA Realty elected to be treated as a real estate investment trust ("REIT") for U.S. income tax purposes.
+SF Realty 1, SF FLA Realty and SF GA Realty hold and manage participations in residential mortgages and commercial real estate loans originated by our bank in Alabama, Florida and Georgia, respectively.
+SF Holding, SF Realty 1, SF FLA Realty and SF GA Realty are all consolidated into the Company.